barumau/pandunia/pol/pandunia-pol.md

 a - przy, z, na, w, u
 a dure de -
-a jong - być wycentrowanym, być w środku
+a zong - być wycentrowanym, być w środku
 a ke - gdzie
 a kon - razem (wspólnie)
 a korte - wkrótce